 - Barriers are broken down, challenges that are too hard to approach directly can be tackled indirectly through play

-When paired with the play experiences described above, coaching can help to capture and put into action profound insights that can transform creative performance today and for years to come.
+When paired with the play experiences described above, coaching helps to capture and put into action profound insights that can transform performance today and for years to come.

 - Meditating on embodied emotions is a powerful way to learn to interpret our emotional guidance system, gifted to us by millions of years of evolution to help us find the way when our thinking minds are overwhelmed